 Though not always perfectly fitting the individual, the White House Communications Agency does a commendable job of picking names that can somehow relate to each President.

-Here’s a look at the past Presidential code names, and a little extra info about each:
+Here’s a look at the past Presidential code names, and a little extra info about each.
+First Lady code names are in parenthesis:

 - Truman was never actually a general, but he did have military experience.
 He’d been a captain in World War I, and some believe his code name selection represented a fantasy that he might have worked his way to be general.